openstack-archive/fuel-docs/pages/reference-architecture/9000-fuel-provision.rst

 can easily be installed on a node if the node has been booted with this ramdisk.
 We can simply run the ``/usr/bin/provision`` executable with the required input data to start provisioning.
-This allows provisioning to occur without a reboot unlike the classic provisioning method using Anaconda or Debian-installer.
+This allows provisioning to occur without a reboot.

 The input data need to contain at least the following information: